Proof of knowledge of German (‘German before immigration’)

 - Persons who are minors at the time of the application (up to 14 years old)

 - Persons who cannot be expected to provide proof owing to their physical or mental health; the third-country national must prove this by means of an official medical report or an opinion from a medical officer of an Austrian professional representative authority; if no appropriate medical officer is available, the third-country national must provide such proof by means of an opinion issued by another doctor designated by the Austrian professional representative authority or by a medical institution designated by that authority.

-- Family members of holders of a ‘Red-White-Red Card’ for ‘highly qualified individuals’, an ‘EU Blue Card’, ‘Indefinite leave to remain – Researcher’ or a ‘Long-term resident – EU’ residence permit; in the latter case, provided that the third-country national reuniting the family initially held a ‘Red-White-Red Card’ for ‘highly qualified individuals’, a ‘EU Blue Card’ or ‘Indefinite leave to remain – Researcher’.
+- Family members of holders of a "red-white-red card" for "highly qualified individuals", an "EU blue card", "residence permit – researcher" or a "Long-term resident – EU" residence permit; in the latter case, provided that the third-country national reuniting the family initially held a "red-white-red card" for highly qualified individuals", a "EU blue card" or "residence permit – researcher".

 - Persons who, in accordance with the Integrationsgesetz (Law on integration), irrevocably waive their right to submit a further application for renewal after the first renewal application

 The authority may, on submission of a reasoned request by a third-country national, dispense with the requirement of proof of German knowledge in the following cases:

 - In the case of an unaccompanied minor, in order to safeguard the best interests of the child